youknowumer/Portfolio/README.md

 <br>

-## Mobile Experience
+## Mobile Responsive View

 <img src="./assets/mobile.png" width="350">

 ---

-# 🧠 Behind The Build
+# 🧠 Development Philosophy

-This portfolio was created with the idea that a developer website should not only describe skills — it should demonstrate them.
+A portfolio should not only explain what a developer can do — it should demonstrate it.

-### Development Highlights

-- Single HTML architecture
-- Custom CSS animation system
-- Fully responsive layout
-- No frontend frameworks
-- Lightweight static deployment
+This project focuses on:

-- Interactive user experience
+- Clean user experiences
+- Modern interface design
+- Smooth interactions
-- Performance-focused design
+- Performance-focused development
+- Creative frontend solutions

 ---

-# 📂 Project Structure
+# 📂 Repository Structure

 ```bash
 .